Things to do in Samos in the coming months

 -

-5th of August – The battle of Mikali
+5th of August – The Battle of Mikali

-A festival held to celebrate the anniversary of the Sea Battle of Mikali that took place between the Samians and the Ottomans on the 5th August 1824 during the Greek War of Independence.
+A festival held to celebrate the anniversary of the Sea Battle of Mikali that took place between the Samians and the Ottomans on the 5th of August 1824 during the Greek War of Independence.
 The Samians used ‘fireships’ (ships deliberately set on fire and sailed into the enemy fleet) to defeat the Ottoman invasion.
 In the evening of the festival, a symbolic ‘fireship’ is set alight in the harbor of Pythagorio.
 During this day there are a lot of fireworks.

 -

-7, 8 & 9 of August – Ireon Music Festival
+TBC: 7, 8 & 9 of August – Ireon Music Festival

 -

 Admission tickets can be purchased at the box office for € 5.
 The theater was constructed in the fourth century B.C. and is located on a hillside at the foot of Mount Kastri, near the Panagia Spiliani Monastery.
 It looks out over the harbor city of Pythagorion – a UNESCO World Heritage Site – and the sea.
 Today, the theater has 1000 seats.
 When traveling on the main road to Vathy (Samos Town), turn left towards the Efpalinon Tunnel just before leaving town.
-The theater is within 20 minutes walking distance of Pythagorion.
+The theater is within 20 minutes' walking distance of Pythagorion.
 Due to the traffic situation, those who drive are recommended to arrive early.

 -